pgbouncer/pgbouncer/doc/usage.md

 reserve_pool
 :   Maximum number of additional connections for this database.

+server_lifetime
+:   The maximum lifetime of a server connection for this database

 pool_mode
 :   The database's override pool_mode, or NULL if the default will be used instead.